 Glaciers play a crucial role in environmental systems, they act as freshwater reservoirs for millions of people around the world and are the basis for socio-economic activities such as hydropower or agriculture.

 Due to global warming and their substantial worldwide retreat, they became an emerging research object.
-The present variability of glaciers is an indicator for changing climate conditions and is monitored and intensively studied.
-However, to make accurate predictions about future glacier variations, we need to improve our understanding of magnitude, timing, and causes of former climate variability and glacier retreat.
+The present variability of glaciers is an indicator of changing climate conditions and is monitored and intensively studied.
+However, to make accurate predictions about future glacier variations, we need to improve our understanding of the magnitude, timing, and causes of former climate variability and glacier retreat.
 Thus, it is crucial to look into climate history and the effects of the changing climate on glacial environments.
-An often overlooked source of palaeoclimatic information are the remnants of former glaciers and associated landforms which can act as fingerprints of a former changing climate.
+An often overlooked source of palaeoclimatic information is the remnants of former glaciers and associated landforms which can act as fingerprints of a former changing climate.
 Periglacial and related landforms bear the potential to reconstruct climate conditions and can help to improve our comprehension of the links between geomorphic processes, landform development and changes in climate.
 Therefore, it is essential to put these landforms on a solid chronological foundation.

 We explored the palaeoclimate potential of periglacial and related landforms in the western fjord region of South Norway during the Holocene in our recently published article in The Holocene.
 Scandinavia, particularly Norway, is well suited to dive into that matter.
 On the one hand, the Fennoscandian Ice Sheet was one of the largest ice sheets during the Last Glacial Maximum (LGM) and had a significant influence on the climate system.
 On the other hand, we can find a wide variety and abundance of periglacial landforms there.